-Investigators have uncovered numerous factors that contributed to a U.S. Army helicopter and a passenger airplane colliding over Washington last January, killing 67 people in the deadliest U.S. air disaster since 2001.
+Investigators have uncovered several factors that contributed to the collision of a U.S. Army helicopter and a passenger airplane near Washington, D.C., last January, killing 67 people in the deadliest U.S. air disaster since 2001.

-The FAA is making temporary changes it imposed after the crash permanent.
-The rules say helicopters and planes can't share the same airspace around Reagan National Airport, and they prohibit air traffic controllers from relying on visual separation and require all military aircraft to broadcast their locations.
+The FAA is making permanent changes it imposed after the crash.
+The rules say helicopters and planes can't share the same airspace around Reagan National Airport, prohibit air traffic controllers from relying on visual separation and require all military aircraft to broadcast their locations.

 Here's a timeline of events related to the crash: